lucapau/QT4in1App/README.md

    ![Weather Forecast](weatherforecast.PNG)

+## Running the Executable

+To run the executable for this Qt application, follow these steps:

+1. **Download and Extract**: Download the entire project zip file and extract it to a desired location on your computer.

+2. **Navigate to Executable Directory**: Open File Explorer and navigate to the following directory:

+3. **Run the Executable**: In the `debug` folder, you will find the executable file for the application.
+Double-click the executable to run the application.

 ## Technologies Used
 - **C++**: Core logic of the application.
 - **Qt Framework**: Used for the user interface and functionality.